tejas2099/Car-price-prediction/README.md

 ## How this project does?

-1. First of all the data was scraped from uncleaned_car.com (https://uncleaned car.com)
+1. First of all the data was scraped from uncleaned_car.com (https:// uncleaned car.com)

 2. The data was cleaned (it was super unclean :( ) and analysed.